 - Maybe you can’t put your finger on it, however things just don’t feel right or life isn’t as you want it to be?

-Deciding to reach out and seek counselling can be a difficult decision - but if you choose to, it is a really valuable space which might not exist in your everyday life.
-You will be listened to, heard and valued – often, many clients say, for the first time.
-You will gain insight and become empowered to look at things in different ways, enabling you to live a more fulfilled and authentic life.
+I know reaching out for counselling can feel difficult & daunting - but if you choose to, it's a really safe and valuable space which might not exist in your everyday life.
+You will be listened to, heard and valued with no judgment - often, many clients say, for the first time.
+You will gain insight and become empowered to look at things in different ways.

-That is why I offer an initial 30-minute meeting or call free of charge for you to find out more and ask any questions you may have.
+Above all, it's important for you to feel comfortable with your counsellor.
+That is why I offer an initial 20-minute call free of charge for you to find out more and ask any questions you may have.
 There is absolutely no obligation whatsoever as I understand it is a very personal decision.

 I hope something has connected with you to get in touch.